nsuvorov83/ms-sharepoint-project-nodejs/README.md

 ts-node ./examples/[script-name]
 ```

 Warning!
-Auth options in private.json depended on certain PC (HID) so the file must be generated for every new PC where run.
+Auth options in private.json depended on certain PC (HID) so the file must be generated (by new JsomNode().wizard()) for every new PC where run.

 ## Bundling scripts